-Read Easy UK is at a formative stage in its development and ongoing funding both to sustain and develop our work is vital.
-Since 2010, we have established 21 Read Easy affiliated groups .
-Almost 550 people have learnt to read and many others are in the process of learning to read with the help of Read Easy coaches.
+Read Easy UK is at a key stage in its development and ongoing funding to sustain and expand our work is vital.
+Since 2010, we have established 23 Read Easy affiliated groups .
+Almost 550 people have learnt to read and many others are learning to read with the help of Read Easy coaches.

 Every week Read Easy UK receives enquiries across the UK from people interested in starting new groups.
 There is real potential to make a difference nationally; it is thought that approximately 2.4 million adults in England have difficulty learning to read.
 (Skills for Life Survey, 2011).
 New funding is needed in order to provide appropriate support and training for new groups.